RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 # Objectives

 **Summary:** Achieving things means setting yourself an objective to work towards.
-But this is where many slip up before they've started.
+Many slip up before they've even started.
 People underestimate what they can achieve and overestimate the obstacles in their way.
-The principles below are about directing yourself towards the right goals.
+The principles below direct you towards the right goals.

 ### Aim big